 - We needed our sin-debt paid off with God, once and for all.
-I could write a 5-page report on this, but to summarize, religious Christians (Christians without a close relationship with Christ) will try to make you think that you need to confess every single sin in order to be forgiven for them, even after you’ve accepted Christ as your Savior–and if you don’t, you are going to hell.
+I could write a 5-page report on this, but to summarize, grace-confused Christians will try to make you think that you need to confess every single sin in order to be forgiven for them, even after you’ve accepted Christ as your Savior–and if you don’t, you are going to hell.
 This makes no sense because there are sins that we forget about and overlook all the time.
 They fade away into the rear-view mirror of our lives, without any confession or asking of forgiveness.
 So this conditional, graceless forgiveness is madness, and incorrect.
 This keeps you focused on your sin, rather than on showing Jesus that you love Him by not wanting to sin!
 God had a better idea than having to worry about keeping track of our debts with Him.
 HE WILL PAY IT OFF!
 ONCE AND FOR ALL!
 (Hebrews 10:10).
 And He took it a step further than that, making it the easiest process ever to be forgiven–for good: Admit that you are sinful, admit that Jesus is perfect, and then believe that His sacrifice on the Cross has made you perfect…viola!
 (John 3:16, Romans 6:6, 10:9, Colossians 1:22).
 Now that is a loving God!
 A God who would die for us–while we were still sinners–just to make us a part of His eternal Family!
 (See Romans 5:8, Ephesians 1:5, 1 John 3:1).

 Of course, I’m sure that if I put my mind to it, I could write an entire book on all the reasons why we needed Jesus to come to earth–why we needed this Man.
 But if I was forced to give one single reason as to why God got down off His throne in heaven, became a baby on His very own planet, grew up, taught us, led us, guided us, and saved us…it would be this: He wanted to show us what real love was like.
 That’s Jesus.
 That’s my Jesus.
 I know Him personally, do you?